2026 - General Government

 TIDA: Treasure Island Development Authority

-Despite the short-term uncertainty brought on by the economic impacts of the pandemic, San Francisco is expected to grow as our neighborhoods and economy draw new residents.
-In 2021, the population was 815,201, a 7.5% drop from 2019 but up 4.9% from 2000.
-Plan Bay Area, developed by the Association of Bay Area Governments, projects San Francisco will grow by over 300,000 people, nearly 190,000 housing units, and 300,000 jobs by 2040.
-As the city’s density increases, having sufficient infrastructure to support all residents in all neighborhoods becomes more challenging but also more important.
+Despite the short-term uncertainty brought on by the economic impacts of the pandemic, San Francisco is expected to grow.
+In 2023, the population was 808,988, an 8% drop from 2019 but up 4% from 2000.
+The current draft of Plan Bay Area 2050+, developed by the Association of Bay Area Governments, projects San Francisco will grow by 150,000 households (approximately 300,000 people), and 200,000 jobs by 2050.
+Though lower than pre-pandemic estimates, these projections still represent significant population and density increases, and planning for sufficient infrastructure to support all residents in all neighborhoods remains as important as ever.

 Overview